alexandru/scala-best-practices/4-concurrency-parallelism.md

 - the proper ordering of calls
 - everything that can go wrong

-### 3.10.
-SHOULD avoid having mutable state in persistent actors

-If you keep mutable state inside your actors, it makes it harder to parallelize the workload - actors with a lot of mutable state in them tend to have problems with horizontal scalability.
-Always take horizontal scalability into account and ask yourself - is this scalable?
-Could multiple actors of this type run in parallel?

-### 3.11.
+### 4.9.
 SHOULD always prefer single-producer scenarios

 Shared writes are not parallelizable, whereas shared reads are embarrassingly parallelizable.
 As a metaphor, 100,000 people can watch